Contact Van Severen Law Office at (414) 270-0202 to discuss OWI 2nd charges

 OWI 2nd charges are serious.
 While a first offense drunk driving is merely a ticket, a second offense is a misdemeanor.
 And if you’re convicted of that misdemeanor, you face a mandatory period of incarceration.
-Certainly our drunk driving attorneys recognize the elevated stakes of a 2nd offense OWI.
+Our drunk driving attorneys certainly recognize the elevated stakes of a 2nd offense OWI.
 We’re here to help you from the moment of your arrest.
 We have experience defending charges just like yours, and we’re prepared to fight for you through the end.

 Second offense drunk driving charges, because they’re criminal in nature, also all end up on CCAP.
 Certain first offense OWI charges (the ones that are charged in municipal court) don’t.
 A CCAP listing is certainly embarrassing, and we understand that.